 In May 2017, the U.S. Food and Drug Administration (FDA) released a Drug Safety Communication warning patients that taking Invokana, Invokamet, and Invokamet XR causes an increased risk of leg and foot amputations.
 Two large clinical trials showed that amputations of the toe and middle of the foot were most common, but amputations above and below the knee also occurred.

 Invokana® and Invokamet® Ketoacidosis Risk

 Invokana and Invokamet are classified as SGLT2 inhibitors, a class of drugs prescribed to treat patients with Type 2 diabetes.
 Ketoacidosis is a serious medical condition normally associated with patients with Type 1 diabetes.

-Since March 2013, the U.S. Food and Drug Administration (FDA) has received more than 70 reports of acidosis—including diabetic ketoacidosis (DKA) and ketosis—among Type 2 diabetics treated with SGLT2 inhibitors, such as Invokana and Invokamet.
+Since March 2013, the FDA has received more than 70 reports of acidosis—including diabetic ketoacidosis (DKA) and ketosis—among Type 2 diabetics treated with SGLT2 inhibitors, such as Invokana and Invokamet.
 Life-threatening blood infections that started as urinary tract infections were also reported.

 In December 2015, the FDA announced the addition of new warnings to all SGLT2 inhibitor labels to address the risk of ketoacidosis and serious urinary tract infections.

 What Triggers Ketoacidosis?

 The FDA reports that three factors may potentially trigger ketoacidosis in patients taking drugs such as Invokana and Invokamet: